rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 See the [deprecated icon components](#deprecated-icon-components) section for more information on updating your icon usage.

-### Deprecated Token Warnings
+### Deprecated Mixin Warnings

-The `cdr-tokens` package now emits warnings if it detects that you are using deprecated tokens in your SCSS.
+The `cdr-tokens` package now emits warnings if it detects that you are using deprecated mixins in your SCSS.
 You can disable this by setting a SCSS variable `$cdr-warn: false;` in any scope that you are using `cdr-tokens` in.
-Note that these warnings are only emitted by the SCSS build and will not trigger if you are using LESS.
+Note that these warnings are only emitted by mixins in the SCSS build and will not trigger for tokens or if you are using LESS.

 ### Button/CTA full-width@bp